 So you use formula number one to calculate how many times you need to wager your free spins winnings.

-The terms and conditions here are that you can get a maximum of 50 in bonus money with 30x wagering on the bonus money only.
-The Casumo slots count as 100% for the game percentage but where this changes is that you get a 200% bonus on your first deposit, instead of 100%.
+The terms and conditions here are that you can get a maximum of 500 in bonus money with 30x wagering on the bonus money only.
+The Casumo slots count as 100% for the game percentage so everything you bet to pass the wagering requirements will count.

 Easy when you know how hey?